IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_pool.rst

     (Required for new resource) Instance Id

+  description (False, str, None)
+    Descriptive text of the load balancer pool

+  healthy_origins_threshold (False, int, None)
+    The minimum number of origins that must be healthy for this pool to serve traffic

   enabled (False, bool, None)
     Whether the load balancer pool is enabled

+  healthcheck_region (False, str, None)
+    Health check region of VSIs

+  name (True, str, None)
+    (Required for new resource) The unique identifier of a service instance.

   origins (True, list, None)